mlevans0/altmetric-implementation-docs/source/populating-efi-with-your-data.rst

 Hierarchy
 ---------
-Altmetric recreates your organisational hierarchy from your institutional repository in order to populate the Departments tab in |efi|.
+Altmetric recreates your organizational hierarchy from your institutional repository in order to populate the Departments tab in |efi|.
 Groups should be available in the OAI-PMH feed, as detailed in the ``ListSets`` example below: http://eprints.lse.ac.uk/cgi/oai2?verb=ListSets.

 The sets created should replicate your browse by **Division/Group/Faculty** view in the front end of your repository.